grafana/mimir/docs/sources/mimir/manage/run-production-environment/scaling-out.md

    a.
 Send a POST request to the `/ingester/shutdown` API endpoint on the ingester to terminate it.

    b.
-Wait until the API endpoint call has successfully returned and the ingester logged "finished flushing and shipping TSDB blocks".
+Wait until the API endpoint call has successfully returned and the ingester has logged "finished flushing and shipping TSDB blocks".

    c.
 Send a `SIGINT` or `SIGTERM` signal to the process of the ingester to terminate.